fish-quant/fq-imjoy/docs/imjoy-installation.md

 pip install -U imjoy[jupyter]
 ```

-## Connect Jupyter engine
+## Connect ImJoy to engine

-Once installed Jupyter is installed, you can start a Jupyter Notebook in the anaconda terminal,
+Once installed the engine is installed, you can start it an connect ImJoy to it.
-to which ImJoy can connect.

 * Please note that this engine runs on your local machine, so no data-transfer over the internet is taking place.
-* In order to connect a Jupyter engine, you need to specify its url that also contains a token (a passphrase).
+* In order to connect to a PLugin engine, you need to specify its url that also contains a token (a passphrase).
     If you launch a Jupyter notebook for the first time, you have to provide this URL to ImJoy
     (indicated below with **First time only**).
 After this, ImJoy will remember it.

 ![terminal-launch-jupyter.png](img/terminal-launch-jupyter.png)

-1. Launch a **Jupyter Engine for ImJoy**:
+1. Launch a **Plugin Engine for ImJoy**:

     1. Start an **anaconda terminal**.
     2. **Activate the environment**: `conda activate fq-imjoy`